Summer camping is open at some sites.

 - No open fires.

-- Pouawa - no tent or caravan is allowed within 10m of the edge of the road, and no vehicle within 5m of the edge of the road.
+- Pouawa and Turihaua - no tent or caravan is allowed within 10m of the edge of the road, and no vehicle within 5m of the edge of the road.

 Apply for a permit

-All vehicles that will be at your camp site must have their registration numbers recorded on your permit.
+All vehicles at your camp site must have their registration number recorded on your permit.

 All vehicles including caravans must have a valid registration and warrant of fitness.
 Caravans also need a valid electrical certificate.
-Parking infringements could apply.
+Infringements fines can apply.

-Koha is accepted for your permit, but no refunds will be given.
+Koha is accepted for your permit, but no refunds can be given.

 Information you need to know and Q&As

-Also refer to the Freedom Camping bylaw for conditions and interpretations.
+Also read the Freedom Camping bylaw for conditions and interpretations.